tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 ![Setup Wizard-Game Edition](../images/Panacea-ModLoader/Game%20Edition%20Window.png)

 5. Click the **"Install Panacea for Windows"** Button.
-This will install the mod loader to your game installation folder
+This will install the mod loader to your game installation folder.
+Then click **"Next"**
 	- If you want to verify it was added successfully, check your game's install folder for a file called `DBGHELP.DLL` and a folder called `Dependencies`

 ![Panacea Wizard Window](../images/Panacea-ModLoader/Panacea%20Install%20Window.png)